10.5. Aggregation: Pointer Member Variables

 2. Directionality.
 Aggregation is a unidirectional or a one-way relationship.
 Unidirectionality means that

-An aggregation hierarchy with a whole class named Whole and part class named Part.
-A aggregation connector, with the outlined diamond attached to Whole, connects the two classes.
+An aggregation hierarchy with a whole class named Whole and a part class named Part.
+An aggregation connector, with the outlined diamond attached to Whole, connects the two classes.
 An adjacent arrow points downwards, indicating aggregation's directionality: Whole to Part.
-The same UML aggregation hierarchy, but the arrow indicates the direction messages are passed: Whole to Part.
+The same UML aggregation hierarchy, but the arrow indicates the message passing direction: Whole to Part.
 The same UML aggregation hierarchy, but the arrow indicates knowledge: the Whole knows about the Part, but not the other direction.
 The same UML aggregation hierarchy, but the arrow indicates the direction of navigation: Whole to Part.

 (a)(b)(c)(d)